vicyyn/wayback-engine/README.md

 ## License
 Wayback Engine is licensed under Apache 2.0.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Sollectify by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Wayback Engine by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.